XiaLab/dataviz/README.md

 ## Credits

-XXLibrary is brought to you by XiaLab.
+VisShare is brought to you by XiaLab.

 If you have any questions, please contact contact@sciencewall.net